-It should be remembered that peer review is a positive, formative experience and we hope that the new, streamlined scheme will act as a key driver for service improvements and individual development over the next few years.
+Peer review is a positive, formative process and the new, streamlined scheme will be a key driver for service improvements and individual development across the UK over the next few years.